-A basic definition of insolvency would be when your company’s debts outweigh its assets.
+Both individuals and companies can be described as ‘insolvent’ but, for individuals, bankruptcy is the more commonly used term.
+For companies, a basic definition of insolvency would be when debts outweigh assets.
 In addition, if your company cannot pay its bills when due, this would also indicate company insolvency.

 Once you realise that your company’s insolvent, it is vital that you take immediate action to generate funds and pay, or renegotiate outstanding debts to protect your company from its creditors.
 It is equally important to start to assess the impact on you as a director to avoid insolvent trading, accusations of wrongful trading and potentially being made personally liable for any company debts.

 Known in bookkeeping as the acid test or quick ratio, there are two simple tests to assess whether your company is insolvent.